SVCE-ACM/A-December-of-Algorithms/README.md

   - **Problem**
       -  Calculate the currency exchange rates between two user input countries using the attached **.csv** file in the reference.
       - ``Note:`` All the given ``VALUES`` in the csv file are a country's equivalent value in USD.
       - ``Optional:`` Also, generate a complete list of currency exchange rates between the input currency and the world currencies.
+For instance, if the input is `India`, then the output should be a list of each country's exchange rate for India.
+      ```bash
+      USA = 71.93, Malaysia = 17 etc.
+      ```

   - **Example**
     ```